GeraldRyan/labs-curriculum/Labs Curriculum/Sprint 1 - Planning a Project/Sprint Challenge 1.md

 ### Questions you need to answer

 1. Describe a technical decision you made.
 How did you make that decision?

+- We decided to use the Mapbox API as it has a speed of loading, access to many great styles and features and is free and easy to use.

 2. What are some of the risks given the decision you made?

+- It is a pretty stable established technology, so there is not a great risk.

 3. What challenges do you foresee in using the architecture your team selected?

+- There is a learning curve to using it but there is a learning curve for any alternative and this is a necessary feature.

 ## Prompt 3 - Professional Development